nfcd/compGeo/README.md

 We also use other libraries such as Cartopy, pyproj, and uncertainties by Eric O. Lebigot.

-To work with the jupyter notebooks of the resource, open jupyter and navigate to the corresponding folder of your local copy of the resource.
+To work with the notebooks of the resource, open jupyter and navigate to the corresponding folder of your local copy of the resource.

 ## Current state
 Chapter 9 (Elasticity) is missing the section on wave propagation.
 The last chapter (Ch.
 10) will be about the inversion problem.